tcwriting/tcwriting/sessions.md

 ---

 <a id="3"></a>
-*Moving Beyond the 'Grammar Grind' to 'Grammar in Style'*
+*"Moving Beyond the 'Grammar Grind' to 'Grammar in Style'"*
 Presenters: **Dena Holley and Alice Myatt**

 Friday, 9:30am: Classroom 1